MikeDigitize/Getting_Started_With_TDD/README.md

 *Joe needs the first 5 to be between 1 and 50.*

 So here's when we need to start looking at how to generate a random number.
+As always **use the docs!**

 [MDN - JavaScript Math.random().](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random)